4finance/micro-infra-spring/CONTRIBUTING.md

 # Before submitting pull request

+* Ensure that you wrote as much code as possible in Java 7
 * Your branch should be named `issues/XYZ` (or `issues/XYZ-shortDesc`), where `XYZ` is an issue number on GitHub.
 When your pull request is not related to any issue, branch name is arbitrary
 * It is important to put meaningful description (in addition to issue number) in a pull request name
 * Run full build: